 High-dose chemotherapy and stem cell transplant for Hodgkin disease

-Stem cell transplants (SCTs) are sometimes used for Hodgkin disease that is hard to treat, such as those that don’t go away completely after chemotherapy and/or radiation, or those that come back after treatment.
+Stem cell transplants (SCTs) are sometimes used for hard-to-treat Hodgkin disease, such as disease that doesn’t go away completely after chemotherapy (chemo) and/or radiation or that comes back after treatment.

-The doses of chemotherapy drugs normally are limited by the side effects these drugs cause.
+The doses of chemo drugs given to patients normally are limited by the side effects these drugs cause.
 Higher doses can’t be used, even if they might kill more cancer cells, because they would severely damage the bone marrow, where new blood cells are made.

-A stem cell transplant lets doctors use higher doses of chemotherapy (sometimes along with radiation therapy).
-After getting high-dose treatment, the patient receives a transplant of blood-forming stem cells to restore the bone marrow.
+A stem cell transplant lets doctors give higher doses of chemo (sometimes along with radiation therapy).
+This is because after getting high-dose chemo treatment, the patient receives a transplant of blood-forming stem cells to restore the bone marrow.

 Types of transplants

 There are 2 main types of stem cell transplants.
-They differ with regard to the source of the blood-forming stem cells.
+They use different sources of blood-forming stem cells.

 Autologous stem cell transplant

 In this type of transplant, a patient’s own blood stem cells are removed from his or her bone marrow or peripheral blood.
 They are collected several times in the weeks before treatment.
-The cells are frozen and stored while the person gets treatment (high-dose chemotherapy and/or radiation) and then are given back to the patient by infusion into the patient’s blood.
+The cells are frozen and stored while the person gets treatment (high-dose chemo and/or radiation) and then are given back to the patient’s bloodstream by IV.
 This is the more common type of transplant for Hodgkin disease.

 Allogeneic stem cell transplant

 In this type of transplant, the blood stem cells come from someone else.
-The donor’s tissue type (also known as the HLA type) needs to match the patient’s tissue type as closely as possible to help prevent the risk of major problems with the transplant.
+The donor’s tissue type (also known as the HLA type) needs to match the patient’s tissue type as closely as possible to help prevent major problems with the transplant.